KARNATISAITHARUN/documentation/using-inspect-protect/api/vulnerabilities_api.md

-# ShiftLeft Inspect Vulnerability API (Beta Version)
+# Vulnerability API (Beta Version) for ShiftLeft Inspect and ShiftLeft Protect

-The ShiftLeft Inspect Vulnerability API is used to analye your organization’s applications in order to identify and provide data on code vulnerabilities.
+You use the Vulnerability API to query for data on code vulnerabilities.
 A vulnerability is a potentially exploitable path in the code base.

 The API returns a list of vulnerabilities, by [organization](#listing-an-organizations-vulnerabilities) or [application version](#listing-an-applications-vulnerabilities), with all the necessary information for you to take action on a code exploitable area.